Dental anesthesia: Gate Control Theory in Painless Anaesthesia

 The gate control theory explains that pain can be reduced if the touch nerve fibres are stimulated due to non-harmful stimuli.

-Advancement in techniques used to deliver local anaesthesia are very important.
+Advancements in techniques used to deliver local anaesthesia are very important.
 There are types of local anaesthesia that apply vibrations to the skin while the injection is being placed into the skin.
 This uses the gate control theory to minimise pain to the patient.
-The high frequency vibrations coming from the device which is attached to the syringe inhibit the pain sensations coming from the needle.
-They may interfere with the signals of pain by closing the gate in the brain.
-The nerve fibres that are stimulated are the Ab fibres using pressure or vibration.
-Other receptors called meissner's corpuscles in the deeper tissues and bone also contribute.
-This closes a 'neural gate' This decreases the patient's feeling of pain.
+The high frequency vibrations coming from the device which is attached to the syringe inhibit the pain sensations coming from the needle insertion.
+The nerve fibres that are stimulated are the Aβ fibres which respond to pressure or vibration.
+Meissner's corpuscles, located in deeper tissues and bone are also affected.
+This closes a 'neural gate' which decreases the patient's feeling of pain.

 Methods used by dentist to reduce pain during anaesthesia by using the gate control theory are: Warming of the local anaesthetic cartridge, Stretching the oral mucosa, Gentle rubbing of the extra-oral skin.